nvp85/web-ai-chat-full-stack/README.md

 ## Unsolved problems or future features

-- A chat list filter by LLM
+- Add one more LLM
 - A chat list search
 - Refresh tokens, so a user doesn't have to re-log in
 - Web UI color schemes